 If an accident at Bristol airport was caused by the negligent actions of a third party, which caused you to become injured, then you may be able to make a claim for compensation, whether you were a passenger or an employee or even a contractor.
 See below for more examples, but If you cannot find an example of your situation here and feel like you might have grounds for a claim, contact us today, and we may be able to help you.

-One of the most common accidents that can occur are slip, trip and fall accidents.
+One of the most common accidents that you may wish to make Bristol Airport accident claims for is are slip, trip and fall accidents.
 These can happen anywhere in an airport and could be caused by hazards that are left on the ground, damaged flooring, or spillages.
 Although a fall from standing height may not seem that severe, it can cause a wide range of issues and injuries depending on age, any pre-existing conditions etc. Depending on the circumstances a fall could also include falling down a stairwell, slipping on a wet floor, tripping over an exposed wire in a store, etc. all of which could lead to injuries of varying severity.

 An airport baggage accident could involve the use of baggage carousels that were loaded too high by staff, causing the heavy items to fall on top of other passengers.
 If a carousel is in disrepair it is also possible for you to encounter injuries caused by protruding pieces you come into contact with while trying to retrieve your luggage.